 A guide to creating a crypto division in your accountancy practice

-Crypto users tend to be younger and more tech savvy than your traditional investor so it’s likely that they will appreciate a different experience.
+Introducing the next generation of clients - the crypto users.
+These clients are typically younger and more tech-savvy than traditional investors, so you may need to tweak your typical service approach to provide a different experience.
 They're not likely to be suited and booted and might favour more relaxed online meetings over in person meetings with a formal feel.
-On the plus side, this means you can open up your doors to a broader range of clients without any geographical limitations.
+On the plus side, by catering to these preferences, you can open up your doors to a wider range of clients without any geographical limitations.

 Do you have the right software to tackle cryptocurrency taxes?

 The nature of crypto means there is a lot of historical data to trawl through, some users have millions of transactions so Excel and traditional accounting software simply do not cut it.
-Crypto users trade on multiple platforms and record keeping within the industry has never been properly regulated so the biggest problem is that their trading data comes from multiple sources with no consistency.
+Crypto users trade on multiple platforms and record keeping within the industry has never been properly regulated so the biggest problem is that trading data comes from multiple sources with no consistency.
 Crypto tax software like Recap solves this by bringing together all accounts, streamlining the data and providing accurate and consistent pricing valuations.
 Recap also automatically calculates capital gains and income taxes based on HMRC guidance applying the same day, bed and breakfast and pooling rules.

-Marketing your accountancy practice as crypto ready
+Marketing your accountancy practice for crypto investors